olimorris/neotest-rspec/README.md

 ### Running tests in a docker container

-This is not yet directly support by neotest, but you can accomplish this using a shell script as your rspec command.
+Whilst not directly supported by neotest, but you can accomplish this using a shell script as your Rspec command.
 See [this comment](https://github.com/nvim-neotest/neotest/issues/89#issuecomment-1338141432) for an example.

 ## :rocket: Usage

-> **Note**: All usages of `require("neotest").run.run` can be mapped to a command in your config (this is not included and should be done by yourself).
+> **Note**: All usages of `require("neotest").run.run` can be mapped to a command in your config

 #### Test single function